canidlogic/noir/README.md

 ## Release history

+### Version 0.5.1 Beta

+A few small fixes, mostly upgrading to use the new Shastina 0.9.2 beta in `nmftempo` (the only place Shastina is currently used).
+Also dropped the unimplemented and unfinished Retro configuration Shastina file from the `doc` directory.

 ### Version 0.5.0 Beta

 The Noir version that has already been used for several projects.
 This version only includes support for the Retro synthesizer.